songquanpeng/one-api/README.md

 # One API

-_✨ All in one 的 OpenAI 接口，整合各种 API 访问方式，开箱即用✨_
+_✨All-in-One OpenAI interface, integrating various API access methods, ready to use out of the box.✨_

 </div>